 It’s important to prioritize the projects that are most aligned with the company’s strategic objectives.
 Other factors to consider are how risky a project is and whether the project will involve massive reengineering.

-Ultimately, a good portfolio manager will identify overlapping project proposals early and cut off any projects with poor business cases upfront, to ensure better alignment between management and stakeholders.
+Ultimately, a good portfolio manager will identify overlapping project proposals early and cut off any projects with poor business cases upfront, to ensure strategic alignment between management and stakeholders.

 Prioritize, categorize, and fund projects